Carbon and climate – Grocery

 GHG emissions, energy and renewables

-Our Grocery businesses are focused on improving energy efficiency and increasing their use of renewable energy to reduce greenhouse gas emissions and cost.
+Our Grocery businesses are improving energy efficiency and increasing their use of renewable energy to reduce greenhouse gas emissions and costs.

 Grocery Group

-Grocery Group UK businesses are signatories to the Courtauld Commitment 2030, which outlines an ambitious set of industry-wide targets aligned to a 1.5°C pathway and a commitment to achieve net zero emissions by 2050.
-Grocery Group UK businesses have committed to reduce emissions by 50% across Scope 1, 2, and 3 by 2030 against a 2015 baseline, in line with the Courtauld Commitment 2030.
+The Grocery Group UK businesses are signatories to the UK Food and Drink Pact, which outlines an ambitious set of industry-wide targets aligned to the 1.5°C pathway and a commitment to achieve net zero emissions by 2050.
+These businesses have committed to reduce emissions by 50% across Scope 1, 2, and 3 by 2030 against a 2015 baseline, in line with the UK Food and Drink Pact commitment.

-Grocery Group’s UK businesses, who are signatories of the Courtauld Commitment 2030, achieved a decrease of 49% in their total Scope 1 and 2 location-based GHG emissions compared to the 2015 baseline.
-These reductions against the 2015 baseline year are driven by operational structure changes, investment in renewable energy and ongoing capital investment in more efficient equipment.
+Grocery Group’s UK businesses achieved a decrease of 50% in their total Scope 1 and 2 market-based GHG emissions compared to the 2015 baseline.
+These reductions have been driven by operational structure changes, investment in renewable energy and ongoing capital investment in more efficient equipment.

 Twinings Ovaltine